Samuelk-Chase/CS3450-Software-Engineering/Final Project Report /LowLevelFinalDraft.md

     - **React with TypeScript:** Ensures a robust, scalable, and maintainable front-end.
     - **Fetch API:** Handles HTTP requests to the backend for payment processing.
   - **Flow:**
-    1. **Render Payment Form:** Use Stripe Elements to collect the user’s payment information.
+    1. **Render Payment Form:** Use Stripe Elements to collect the user's payment information.
     2. **Tokenization:** Card details are tokenized by Stripe, producing a token or `paymentMethodId`.
     3. **Send to Backend:** The token is sent via an HTTP request to the backend.
     4. **Transaction Confirmation:** The backend processes the payment and returns transaction status to update the UI.